 - Pet fees

-With American Express, cardmembers need to select their intended airline before making a purchase.
-Moreover, if a purchase that you believe should qualify doesn't automatically credit, some cardmembers have reported success in reaching out to Amex to request they manually credit the purchase.
-It's also worth noting that 2021 is the last year Amex Gold cardmembers will receive an airline fee credit.
+With American Express, card members need to select their intended airline before making a purchase.
+Moreover, if a purchase that you believe should qualify doesn't automatically credit, some card members have reported success in reaching out to Amex to request they manually credit the purchase.

-The Bank of America Premium Rewards Card Airline Incidental Statement Credit, the Expedia Card Air Travel Fee Credit and the HSBC Premier Mastercard Annual Air Travel Credit work similar to the Amex credit.
-However, cardholders don't need to select an airline before making a purchase.
+The Bank of America Premium Rewards Card Airline Incidental Statement Credit works similarly to the Amex credit.
+However, cardholders don't need to select an airline before purchasing.

 General Travel Statement Credit